thepredictionlabllc/oradell_reports/_posts/2019-03-15-lakebaseline.md

 </figure>

 ## Where we are in the season
 It is march and historically, there have been very few algal blooms this month.
-Things will     start hotting up though in April.
 ![image-center]({{ site.url }}/assets/images/03152019/Fig_climatology.jpg){: .align-center}